pyp22/Minitel/README.md

 ## Clear the screen

-Clear all characters and set the cursor position at the top left
+Clear all characters and move the cursor to the top-left of the screen

 ```
 minitel.clearScreen();